mihaildono/dotfiles/README.md

 tested on ubuntu 16+

-TODO: maybe consider removing pure promp and substitute terminator for terminus
+TODO: Consider substituting terminator for terminus